Investing Tips to Improve Your Investing Results

 - Always, always, always contribute to your 401k at least up to the amount of your employer match.
 If your employer matches $1 for $1 on the first 3%, for example, you are instantly earning a 100% return on your money without taking any risk!
 Even if you grab the matching money and park your 401(k) balance in something like a stable value fund, it's free cash.

 - Don't overlook the benefit of seemingly boring assets such as Series I savings bonds, which have some significant inflation advantages.

 Investing Tip # 3: Know When to Sell a Stock

-You already know that frictional expenses can make buying and selling stock in rapid-trading fashion seriously lower your returns (for more information, read Frictional Expenses: The Hidden Investment Tax).
+You already know that frictional expenses can make buying and selling stock in rapid-trading fashion seriously lower your returns.
 Still, there are times when you may want to part with one of your stock positions.
 How do you know when it’s time to say goodbye to a favorite stock?
 These helpful tips can make the call easier.

 - Earnings were not properly stated.
-(For more information, see Adjusting Pension Assumptions to Manipulate Earnings, Worldcom's Magic Trick, and .)
+(For more information, see Adjusting Pension Assumptions to Manipulate Earnings and Worldcom's Magic Trick)